abdmuffid/Streamlit-Simple-Web-to-Predict-Milk-Grades/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Before running the web application, please ensure you have the following prerequisites installed.

 1. Python